qwer1234abc/StarTrekkers/README.md

 - The APIs used for 'Stars Collector' and 'Hangman' games were obtained from [Random Word API](https://random-word-api.herokuapp.com/home) & [Phaser.io](https://phaser.io/).

 ### Acknowledgements

+We received inspiration for our background from [sarazond](https://codepen.io/sarazond/pens/showcase).